ieatkimchi/elixir-chat-server/README.md

   - add_message
   - new_chat

-- App can only run one chat at a time, creating a new chat will kill pid and Supervisor will automatically start a new chat process.
+- App can only run one chat at a time, creating a new chat will kill pid and Supervisor will automatically start a new chat process. implements one_for_one strategy